 MIT Press has also a books series called Game Histories exploring a wide array of topics relating to videogame history.
 You can find book such as Gaming the Iron Curtain: How Teenagers and Amateurs in Communist Czechoslovakia Claimed the Medium of Computer Games, The Elusive Shift: How Role-Playing Games Forged Their Identity, and Debugging Game History: A Critical Lexicon.

-Anne Ladyem McDivitt published a great book in 2020 taking a look “at the gendered nature of the US video gaming industry” entitled Gender and the Early Video Game Industry in the United States (1950s–1980s).
+Gender and the Early Video Game Industry in the United States (1950s–1980s). published a great book in 2020 taking a look “at the gendered nature of the US video gaming industry” entitled

 MORE TO COME!